Drug and Alcohol Rehab in Surrey

 What are the Pros of Private Drug & Alcohol Rehab in Surrey?

-You will be able to commence treatment immediately as a self-funded patient, meaning any delays relating to funding approval will be removed.
+You will be able to commence treatment immediately as a self-funded rehab patient, meaning any delays relating to funding approval will be removed.

 The care you receive at the rehab clinic will continue to for several months after you have left, due to their high-quality aftercare services.

+They have experience working with dual-diagnosis rehab patients.
 There will be 24/7 monitoring and support available to assist you during any challenging times that occur.

 What are the Cons of Private Drug & Alcohol Rehab in Surrey?

-Drug & Alcohol addiction treatment can be costly, so it is important to work out what treatment you really need and don’t opt for extra non-essential services
+Drug & Alcohol addiction treatment can be costly, so it is important to work out what rehab treatment you really need and don’t opt for extra non-essential services

-People entering treatment still have to work hard during their stay –all the money in the world does not guarantee recovery if you don’t fully commit to drug & alcohol addiction treatment in Surrey.
+People entering rehab treatment still have to work hard during their stay –all the money in the world does not guarantee recovery if you don’t fully commit to drug & alcohol addiction treatment in Surrey.

 Is Addiction Treatment Accessible Through the NHS in Surrey?

-Anyone who possesses the drive and perseverance to recover and build a better life for themselves can take advantage of council funding to access effective treatment for free.
+Anyone who possesses the drive and perseverance to recover and build a better life for themselves can take advantage of council funding to access effective rehab treatment for free.

 Council-Funded Drug & Alcohol Rehab in Surrey – Cons

-It will probably take several months for the funding to be approved, so people will experience delays in commencing treatment.
+It will probably take several months for the funding to be approved, so people will experience delays in commencing rehab treatment.
 [54]

 Officials approving the funding may only allow outpatient treatment rather than residential rehab services if they decide that your situation does not meet the threshold for residential treatment in Surrey.

-The treatment options available are likely to be limited when compared with privately funded clients, it’s unlikely funding will cover holistic and recreational activities.
+The treatment options available are likely to be limited when compared with privately funded rehab clients, it’s unlikely funding will cover holistic and recreational activities.

 For more guidance choosing between private and public rehab in Surrey, call us on 0800 088 6686